 We decided to revalidate identifying all outlying datasets, using McManus' method of calculating the goodness of fit for each table and dataset, using the parameters values of pLt=0.0775 and pLDC= 0.25.

 Upon examining Table 2, we calculated χ122=51.753, p=6.86×10-7, Indicating lack of fitness as stated by McManus.
 When examining each dataset individually, we found that the model fails to explain three datasets out of the four identified by McManus as outliers: Merrell; Ramaley; and McGee & Cozad, each with significance level of less than 0.05.
-However, theChaurasia & Goswami (χ12=3.745, p=0.053).
-After removing these three datasets, we obtained χ92=13.494 , correspondung to p-value of 0.142.
+However, the dataset of Chaurasia & Goswami seemed to present good fit to the model (χ12=3.745, p=0.053).
+After removing these three datasets, we obtained χ92=13.494 , correspondung to p-value of 0.142, the data fits within the model.

 In Table 3, which presents the family data collected by McManus, the overall value received was χ1332=153.906, p=0.104, implying adequate fit.
 However, we observed that the model fails to explain the dataset of ICM2 maternal, yielding χ282=47.579, p=0.012.
 Explanation to this difference from McManus (1985) presented in the discussion section below.